Jim Young (dual player): Club

-Young played his club hurling with Glen Rovers and enjoyed much success during a golden age for the club.
+Young played his club hurling with Glen Rovers and had several title wins with the club.

-In 1938 Young joined the senior team as Glen Rovers set out to make history by besting Blackrock's twenty-five-year-old championship record of winning successive titles.
+In 1938, Young joined the senior team as Glen Rovers set out to make history by besting Blackrock's twenty-five-year-old championship record of winning successive titles.
 Midleton stood in the way of a fifth successive championship title, however, a comprehensive 5–6 o 1–3 score line secured the victory and gave Young his first championship medal.

 The success continued once again the following year as Glen Rovers faced Blackrock in their first championship decider meeting in almost a decade.
 A 5–4 to 2–5 win for the Glen gave Young a second successive championship medal.

 Sarsfield's stood in the way of Glen Rovers securing a seventh successive championship in 1940.
 In one of the most high-scoring county finals of all-time, Young won his third championship medal following a 10–6 to 7–5 defeat of Sars.

 In 1941 Glen Rovers reached an eighth successive decider.
 In a game that set them apart from all other teams, the team continued their stranglehold of club hurling in Cork by claiming the victory following a 4–7 to 2–2 defeat of Ballincollig.
 It was a fourth successive championship medal for Young.
 Nine-in-a-row proved beyond Glen Rovers and a defeat by Ballincollig in the championship semi-final brought the teams great run of success to an end.

 In 1944 the Glen were back in the county final once again.
 A 5–7 to 3–3 defeat of three-in-a-row hopefuls St Finbarr's gave Young a fifth championship medal.

 The Glen made it two-in-a-row in 1945 with Young adding a sixth championship medal to his collection as divisional side Carrigdhoun were bested by 4–10 to 5–3.

 After an absence of two years Glen Rovers were back in the county final again in 1948.
 A 5–7 to 3–2 victory gave Young his seventh championship medal.

 In his final season with the Glen Rovers senior team, Young played in a ninth county decider.
 Divisional side Imokilly were out to cause a shock; however, and an exciting game unfolded.
 A 6–5 to 0–14 score line gave Young his eighth and final championship medal.